b0xcode/Group100-TaskManager/README.md

 - If the outcome is 'O' - meaning the gamer with the 'O' symbol won the game -> resultCaller announces that "Gamer O won".
 - If the outcome is 'Tie' -> resultCaller announces that "It's a tie".

+### Adding my MoveChecker(grid) function:

+This function is responsible for checking whether a game move within the game is valid.
+It takes grid as the parameter (which represents a grid box within the board) and returns true if a move is valid, signalling that the cell as of now is unoccupied (as innerText does not encompass 'X' or 'o') and the game is ongoing if this.GameStatus is true.
+If the grid is empty and is neither occupied by 'X' or 'O' then the gamer can make a move and vice versa.